Free Pre-Tour Accommodation & Airport Transfer Find out more

 After breakfast this morning, we drive to Swakopmund, on the coast of Namibia.
 We travel via Walvis Bay, crossing the Tropic of Capricorn en route.

 Swakopmund is a popular seaside resort town attracting locals and visitors from abroad.
-This African town has a distinctive German flavour which comes through in its old colonial architecture, European-style cuisine and culture, being home to a sizeable population of German descendents today.
+This African town has a distinctive German flavour which comes through in its old colonial architecture, European-style cuisine and culture, being home to a sizeable population of German descendants today.

 Arriving in Swakopmund you are free to take a walk along the Atlantic Ocean or in the pleasant town, visiting attractions and historic sights.
 Eat out at a local restaurant this evening and prepare for a fun-filled day in Swakopmund tomorrow.

-In Swakopmund we stay in dormitories with the option of upgrading to private rooms at extra cost (subject to availability).
+In Swakopmund, we stay in dormitories with the option of upgrading to private rooms at extra cost (subject to availability).

 Day seven of this exciting South Africa & Namibia Family Safari is free of scheduled activities, enabling you to explore and embark on activities as you choose.

 Set off after breakfast, choosing from the numerous family-friendly options available - from dolphin cruises to sightseeing tours and hot air balloon rides.
-For adrenalin seekers activities include skydiving, paragliding, sand boarding and quad biking.
+For adrenalin seekers, activities include skydiving, paragliding, sand boarding and quad biking.
 Sit at a sidewalk cafe, browse locals arts and crafts, visit the aquarium or museum and simply relax, eating out (own account) at a local restaurant tonight.

 On day eight we leave coastal Swakopmund, travelling northeast to the famous natural feature of Spitzkoppe.
 Rising up 1728m above the expansive gravel plains of Damaraland, the Spitkoppe Massif is a striking and dramatic granite rock formation.